Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Introduction

 \section{Introduction}

-Reasoning is a hallmark of human intelligence.
-Peirce categorizes reasoning into deductive, inductive, and abductive reasoning ~\citep{cat}.
-Deductive reasoning draws a specific conclusion from a set of premises.
-For example, given ``All humans are moral'' and ``Socrates is a human'', we can conclude that ``Socrates is moral''.
+Reasoning is a hallmark of intelligence.
+Peirce categorizes reasoning into deductive, inductive, and abductive reasoning ~\citep{peirce1878deduction,cat}, all of which are indispensable in real-world scenarios.
+Deductive reasoning draws a conclusion from a set of premises.
 Inductive reasoning aims to identify a general principle from multiple individual cases.
-For example, if we see many cute cats, we may inductively reason that all cats are cute.
 Abductive reasoning seeks to produce hypotheses to explain observations.
-For example, if we hear a bird sound outside, we may abductively reason that there is a bird.
-The goal in both types of reasoning is to find explanations to explain observations (inductive reasoning focuses on inducing a more general rule, while abductive reasoning focuses on finding a ground fact or axiom).

-The composition of inductive and abductive reasoning is ubiquitous in real-world scenarios.
-For example, given (i) \texttt{Amy has a skin rash and leg pain and has been diagnosed with a new unknown virus.} (ii) \texttt{Sam has a skin rash and leg pain and has been diagnosed with the same new unknown virus.} (iii) \texttt{Tom also has a skin rash and leg pain.} We can first induce the rule: \texttt{The new unknown virus causes skin rashes and leg pain}, and then we can abduce that \texttt{Tom is infected with this new virus}.
+See Appendix~\ref{sec:prelim} for examples of different types of reasoning and for further background.